coreos/coreos-assembler/docs/mantle.md

 # Mantle

-This repository is a collection of utilities for developing Container Linux.
+This repository is a collection of utilities for developing CoreOS systems.
 Most of the tools are for uploading, running, and interacting with Fedora CoreOS and Red Hat CoreOS instances running locally or in a cloud.